WebQit/docs/oohtml/docs/spec/html-imports/README.md

 HTML Imports supports certain conventions that let us dynamically match modules.

-+ **The `template-specificity` attribute:** `<import>` elements that reference nested modules may define a fallback directive using the `template-specificity` attribute.
-A fallback directive allows the import resolution to fall back to ancestor modules to find the specified *export*.
++ **The `exportsearch` attribute:** `<import>` elements that reference nested modules may define a search expression using the `exportsearch` attribute.
+A search expression allows the import resolution to look into ancestor modules to find the specified *export*.

-    The directive below is to fall back up to 2 steps from the right to find `export-2`.
+    The expression below is to go up to 2 steps from the right to find `export-2`.

     ```html
     <body>

-        <import name="export-2" template="module1/nonexistent/nonexistent" template-specificity="-2"></import>
+        <import name="export-2" template="module1/nonexistent/nonexistent" exportsearch="-2"></import>

     </body>
     ```

     > Above, the path `module1/nonexistent/nonexistent` is tried first, then, the parent path `module1/nonexistent`, then, the parent's parent path `module1`; whichever level produces `export-2` first.

-    In the same way, the directive below is to fall back up to 2 steps from the right, to at most 1 step from the left, to find `export-2`.
+    In the same way, the expression below is to go up to 2 steps from the right, to at most 1 step from the left, to find `export-2`.

     ```html
     <body>

-        <import name="export-2" template="module1/nonexistent/nonexistent/nonexistent" template-specificity="1-2"></import>
+        <import name="export-2" template="module1/nonexistent/nonexistent/nonexistent" exportsearch="1-2"></import>

     </body>
     ```